 D Aortic dissection

-A 35-year-old man was found down and was delirious and talking incoherently.
-On examination in the emergency department his temperature is 39.3 C, pulse 110/minute, and blood pressure 70/palpable.
+A 35-year-old man was found down, was delirious, and talking incoherently.
+On examination in the emergency department his temperature is 39.3°C, pulse 110/minute, and blood pressure 70/palpable.
 He has a heart murmur, palpable spleen tip, and splinter hemorrhages of fingernails.
 Which of the following laboratory findings is most likely to be present in this man?

 A Positive urine screen for opiates

 B Elevated anti-streptolysin O (ASO)

 A 69-year-old woman with a 7 kg weight loss over the past 6 months now has developed painless jaundice over the past 2 weeks.
 On physical examination she is afebrile.
 An abdominal CT scan shows a large mass involving the head of the pancreas, along with widespread nodules in the liver.
 Nodules are seen in both lungs by chest radiograph.
 Which of the following cardiac abnormalities is she most likely to develop?

 E Acute myocardial infarction